We intend that our policies, procedures and learning opportunities should promote:

 The school’s equality objectives:

-At Lutton St Nicholas and Gedeny Church End Primary Schools, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.
+At Lutton St Nicholas Primary Academy and Gedeny Church End Primary Academy, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.

 In order to further support pupils, raise standards and ensure inclusive teaching, we have set the following objectives:-